Best practices for writing DockerfilesEstimated reading time: 26 minutes

-Docker can build images automatically by reading the instructions from a
+Docker builds images automatically by reading the instructions from a

-Dockerfile, a text file that contains all the commands, in order, needed to
+Dockerfile -- a text file that contains all commands, in order, needed to

-Dockerfiles adhere to a specific format and use a
+Dockerfile adheres to a specific format and set of

 General guidelines and recommendations

 ephemeral as possible.
-By “ephemeral,” we mean that it can be stopped and
+By “ephemeral,” we mean that the container can be stopped

-methodology to get a feel for the motivations of running containers in such a
+Refer to Processes under The Twelve-factor App methodology to get a feel for the motivations of running containers in such a stateless fashion.

 When you issue a